marvinGitHub/object-storage/Readme.md

 ## UUID Assignment After Store

 - Every time you call store($object), the object is persisted under a stable UUID.
-- If the object already has a UUID, it’s preserved; otherwise, a new UUID is generated and assigned during the store process.
+- If the object already has a UUID, it’s preserved; otherwise, a new UUID is generated for persistence.
-- The assigned UUID is returned by store(...) and can also be retrieved later from the object (if it exposes a UUID field or accessor).
+- The assigned UUID is returned by store(...).
+It is only written back to the object if the object implements melia\ObjectStorage\UUID\AwareInterface (i.e., exposes getUUID/setUUID).
+Objects that do not implement the interface are not mutated.
 - All references between objects are recorded by UUID, ensuring consistent identity across loads, updates, and lazy loading.
 - Use the returned UUID to load, update, lock, or delete the object in later operations.

-**Recommendation**: implement melia\ObjectStorage\UUID\AwareInterface on your objects to ensure UUID assignment.
+Recommendation: implement melia\ObjectStorage\UUID\AwareInterface on your objects if you want the UUID to be assigned back onto the instance (via setUUID) and retrievable later (via getUUID).
 ## Example Locking

 ```php